 Dubailand also employs an Arabian theme for the Al Sahara Kingdom and the City of Arabia.
 The famous tales of One Thousand and One Nights inspire the theme parks and luxury developments of Al Sahara.
 And while the City of Arabia also includes the requisite hotels and luxury dwellings, its star attraction will be a pack of animatronic dinosaurs.
 For those who prefer shopping to Jurassic wonders, the Mall of Arabia, which should become the world's biggest mall, will be located nearby.
 Its lots will have room for 10,400 cars.

-To learn more about Dubailand and Dubai, look over the links on the next page.
+To learn more about Dubailand and Dubai, look over the links below.

 Related HowStuffWorks Articles

 More Great Links